 It is commonly accepted that achievement of gross motor milestones varies across children.
-For example, the pictured milestone charts indicate “cruising”, the term used to describe when a baby steps sideways while holding on to a stable piece of furniture, can be expected by twelve months of age; yet some children may already be walking at or before their first birthdays.
+For example, the pictured milestone charts indicate “cruising”, the term used to describe when a baby steps sideways while holding on to a stable piece of furniture, can be expected by twelve months of age; yet some children may already be walking on or before their first birthdays.

 Therefore, it would seem inappropriate (and unfair) to use the terminology “delayed gross motor skills” as this language suggests that these milestones are attainable given sufficient practice and encouragement to walk.
-Instead, children who are blind are unable to achieve the visual motor coordination needed to attain the gross motor milestone “walks avoiding obstacles”.
+It is more accurate to say, children who are blind cannot see and are therefore unable to achieve the visual motor coordination needed to attain the gross motor milestone “walks avoiding obstacles”.

 Sighted fifteen-month-old children lack experience, yet through trial and error they improve their gaits through refining their visual-motor coordination.
-Three year-old children with severe visual impairment and blindness exhibit gait anomalies uniquely related to their visual impairment.
+Three-year-old children with severe visual impairment and blindness exhibit gait anomalies uniquely related to their visual impairment.

 It is their visual impairment that causes their poor gait patterns and they have no way to improve their visual motor coordination.
 Therefore, it is through no fault of their own that they are in a motor milestone holding pattern.
 This inability to avoid obstacles can only be ameliorated through an appropriate mobility tool that provides consistent tactile path information.